 The Federal Work-Study (FWS) program provides campus-based job funding for students with demonstrated financial need.
-Students awarded FWS can earn money to help pay educational expenses and are responsible for finding employment.
+Students awarded FWS can earn money to help pay educational expenses.
+Eligible students are responsible for finding employment.
 Students can work either on or off-campus.
 Off-campus jobs will be with private, non-profit organizations or public agencies that provide community service work.
 Students awarded FWS are paid the current federal minimum wage or higher depending on the type of work performed.
 Students are paid by the hour and receive a biweekly paycheck.
 FWS students cannot work more than 20 hours per week during the academic year and may not work during their scheduled class times.
-FWS positions are advertised by the Office of Student Employment through the Jobs4Hawks platform.
+FWS positions are advertised by the Office of Student Employment through the Handshake platform.

 Direct Loan Programs

 Illinois Institute of Technology participates in the Direct Loan program with the Department of Education.
 Fixed interest rates for the loans in this program are determined each year on July 1 by Congress.
 The funds for these loans come from the federal government.
 Below are the types of Direct Loan programs offered to students at the university.

 Federal Direct Stafford Loans (Subsidized and Unsubsidized)